-The following procedure has to be followed for participation to events requiring attendance:
+The following procedure has been established from the beginning of the project and has been followed for participation to events requiring attendance:

 A partner should make his application as early as possible and not less than 4 weeks in advance of the event.
 The application shall be submitted to the Quality Assurance Commission and should be accompanied by a copy of the event program together with a rationale describing the event and explaining the relevance of attendance to the objectives of the project.
 The application must provide a clear breakdown of the attendance cost explaining the proposed claim for the EC contribution.
 The partner should also provide the information about the event to the Dissemination & Communication Manager.